shmaiii/launch_pizza/README.md

 ```

-The django backend can return all of the statuses within the current year
+The django backend can return all of the order within the current year

 ```
 def get_past_orders(request, user_id):